ans-group/laravel-health-check/README.md

 Now your `CustomMiddleware` middleware will be ran on every request to the `/health` endpoint.

+Out of the box, the health check package provides:

+ * BasicAuth - Requires that basic auth credentials be sent in order to see full status
+ * AddHeaders - Adds X-check-status headers to the response, so you can avoid having to parse JSON

 ## Creating your own health checks